Before we begin, I’d like to introduce you to the Pyramid of Financial Awesomeness.

 Start categorizing your expenses, but only use three simple categories.
 Categorize every single transaction into one of the following three:

-Bills, bills, bills: for essential expenses like rent, student loan and debt payments, utilities and groceries (sometimes I call this category bills, bills, bills).
+Bills + life: for essential expenses like rent, student loan and debt payments, utilities and groceries (sometimes I call this category bills, bills, bills).

 Fun + b.s: for the fun, non-essentials stuff like shopping, hobbies and vices

 Savings/investments + goals: this is money you put away for future goals like retirement, putting on a wedding, starting a business, buying a house, traveling, etc.